 Have you recently been arrested and are facing criminal charges in Los Angeles?
 You should not hesitate to contact an experienced Los Angeles criminal defense attorney.
-There are thousands of criminal defense attorneys in Los Angeles…so how can you know which one is right for you?
-Most Los Angeles criminal defense attorneys offer a free consultation, which can be a great way to learn about an attorney and determine if they best suited to handle your case.
+There are thousands of criminal defense attorneys to choose from…so how can you know which one is right for you?
+Most criminal lawyers offer a free consultation, which can be a great way to learn about an attorney and determine if they best suited to handle your case.
 We have compiled a list of seven questions that you need to ask when you hiring a criminal defense attorney in Los Angeles.

 How long have you been practicing law?